our work

 Vubwi, Kasenengwa, Lumezi and Sinda

-Objective: Improved livelihoods and resilience of rural smallholder farmers in Zambia and enhanced agribusiness efficiencies
+Objective: Improved livelihoods and resilience of rural smallholder farmers in Zambia and enhanced agribusiness efficiencies.

-The project will employ a holistic market-oriented approach to transform the food system in Southern areas of Zambia by engaging with food production, aggregation, processing, distribution, and consumption to develop resilient livelihoods.
 The project will be driven by and delivered primarily through Farmer Service Centers (FSCs) - following the established Farmer Service Centre model.
 The project will follow the principles of inclusive market-driven development, delivering sustainable results by capacitating the FSCs to deliver key program elements to the participating smallholders and SMEs and working with other value chain actors to address development challenges by solving market failures.
-Using the FSC approach will ensure positive impacts on the food system in the 9 target districts are sustained through inclusive value chains after the end of the project implementation.
+Using the FSC approach will ensure positive impacts on the food system in the nine target districts are sustained through inclusive value chains after the end of the project implementation.

-Developing sustainable food systems in drought-affected and food insecure districts of Zambia
+Developing sustainable food systems in drought-affected and food insecure districts of Zambia (DROPP)

 Southern Province

-• 4,000 households
+4,000 households

 TO CONTACT US ABOUT OUR WORK IN Zambia: